httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 --- abstract

-This document defines the HTTP Digest and Want-Digest fields, which allows client and server to negotiate an integrity checksum of the exchanged resource representation data.
+This document defines HTTP fields to support integrity checksums.
+Digest and Want-Digest can be used for the integrity of HTTP representations.
+Content-Digest and Want-Content-Digest fields can be used for the integrity of HTTP message content.

 This document obsoletes RFC 3230.